Birthgap — global fertility and the timing of parenthood

 Global average (2024): 30.0 years · European average (2024): 29.8 years

-The average age of mothers at childbirth in Lithuania reached 29.5 years in 2024, showing a modest increase of 0.25 years from 2023.
-This figure reflects a continuing upward trend over the last five years, with the average maternal age during this period being 28.96 years.
-Compared to the 1970s average of approximately 24.3 years, it is now 5.2 years higher.
-On the international stage, Lithuania holds the 25th position among 38 countries in terms of average maternal age, while within Europe, it ranks 20th out of 31.
+In 2024, the average maternal age in Lithuania reached 29.5 years, marking a slight increase of 0.25 years from 2023.
+The trend has been upward over the last five years, with a five-year average of 28.96 years.
+This figure stands about 5.2 years above the average maternal age recorded in the 1970s.
+On the international stage, Lithuania holds the 25th position out of 38 countries in terms of average maternal age.
+Within the European context, it ranks 20th among 31 nations.

 Average Age at First Birth over the decades